Danny Graves

+Daniel Peter Graves (born August 7, 1973) is a Vietnamese-born American former professional baseball player and current baseball analyst.
+He played in Major League Baseball (MLB) as a right-handed pitcher from 1996 to 2006, most prominently as a member of the Cincinnati Reds where he was their primary relief pitcher for five seasons and became the franchise's all-time leader in career saves.
+A two-time National League All-Star, Graves was the winner of the 2002 Lou Gehrig Memorial Award.
+Graves also pitched for the Cleveland Indians and the New York Mets.

-Daniel Peter Graves (born August 7, 1973) is a Vietnamese-born American former Major League Baseball pitcher.
-Born to a Vietnamese mother and an American serviceman father, he is the only Vietnam-born player in the history of the major leagues and one of the few American players of Vietnamese descent.
-Graves pitched for most of his career for the Cincinnati Reds, where he was team's saves leader each year from 1999–2004, except for 2003 when he was a starting pitcher.
+Born to a Vietnamese mother and an American serviceman father, Graves is the only Vietnam-born player in Major League history and one of the few American players of Vietnamese descent.
+After his playing career he became a radio and television baseball analyst.
+Graves was inducted into the Cincinnati Reds Hall of Fame in 2023.

 Early life

-Graves was born in Saigon to Thao and Jim Graves, a U.S. Army sergeant, during the Vietnam War.
+During the Vietnam War, Graves was born in Saigon to Thao and Jim Graves, a U.S. Army sergeant.
 The family fled the country when Graves was 14 months old after they learned of the impending fall of Saigon.
 After settling in the United States, Graves and his brother, Frank, spoke Vietnamese until teasing from classmates caused them to abandon the language.

 High school and college

 He graduated from Brandon High School in Brandon, Florida, and was awarded a baseball scholarship to the University of Miami.
 As a right-handed relief pitcher for the school as a junior, he posted a 0.89 earned run average and led collegiate baseball with a school-record 21 saves.